Perfect English in England

-Students who want to learn English often aspire to eventually having a "perfect" English accent rather than an accent from their first language.
-They believe that their English learning journey will not be finished until they sound like a native speaker.
+Students who want to learn English in England often want a "perfect" English accent.
+They don't want an accent from their first language.
+They believe their English learning journey will not be finished until they sound like a native speaker.

-This perfection takes a long time, and it is important to have someone around you to correct your pronunciation, especially when you start to learn English, and also throughout your journey.
-English lessons in a language school are very important because your teacher can correct your pronunciation and stop you learning and practising pronunciation errors.
-These errors can be very hard to change if you have been making them for many years, so it is always better to give yourself the best possible chance of avoiding pronunciation errors at the early stages of your English language development.
+This perfection takes a long time, and it is important to have someone around you to correct your pronunciation.
+This is especially true when you start to learn English, and also throughout your journey.
+English lessons in an English language school are very important.
+This is because your teacher can correct your pronunciation and stop you learning and practising pronunciation errors.
+These errors can be very hard to change if you have been making them for many years.
+Therefore, it is always better to give yourself the best possible chance of avoiding pronunciation errors at the early stages of your English language development.

-The question I am considering in this post is: Do you need a perfect English accent?
+The question I am considering in this post is: If you want to learn English, do you need a perfect English accent?
 Or to ask the same question in a different way: Is there anything wrong with sounding like you come from the country you do in fact come from?
-I am asking this question because a lot of the people who want to learn English at our language school in Brighton get anxious about their accent.
+I am asking this question because a lot of the people who want to study English at our language school in Brighton get anxious about their accent.

 In conclusion, if you want to sound like a native speaker that is fantastic, but don’t worry about it too much because it might not be as important as you think.
 Be yourself!